In This Article...

-Like most adults, I was first introduced to “amber” while sitting terrified in a movie theater.
-It popped up again when my babies were teething.
-Friends kept asking me if I had ever tried “those amber teething necklaces”.
+Like most adults, I was first introduced to “amber” while sitting terrified watching Jurassic Park in a movie theater.

 I realize that the whole “wear a necklace to help teething pain” can sound kind of hokey.
 I’m with you.
 I thought that way too.
 I’m somewhat of a skeptic when it comes to natural medicine.

-So the Mighty Moms and I reached out to Hazelaid and asked if they would donate teething necklaces to our fine subscribers so they could give us a “boots on the ground” kind of look into this teething remedy.
+So the Mighty Moms and I sent amber teething necklaces to several of our fine subscribers so they could give us a “boots on the ground” kind of look into this teething remedy.

 Did you catch that last line on the infographic?